2018 Code of Conduct

 - engage in personal trades that mirror those that a client or business unit has executed or is about to execute

-You, your spouse/domestic partner and certain family members must follow the Global Employee Trading and Investing Policy and any applicable employee trading policies for your business unit or region, which are available here.
+You, your spouse/domestic partner and certain family members must follow the Global Employee Trading, Investing and Outside Business Activities Policy and any applicable employee trading policies for your business unit or region, which are available here.
+(Wealth Management employees must follow the WM Employee Trading Policy and the WM Private Securities Transactions Policy.)
 These policies address, among other things, preclearance requirements and restrictions on trading certain types of securities or other financial instruments, engaging in certain types of strategies and maintaining certain types of accounts.
 Additional restrictions apply to transactions in Morgan Stanley securities:

-- you may only trade during designated window periods, as published on Morgan Stanley Today, and, if you are an Access Person, only with your designated manager’s approval.
+- you may only trade during designated window periods, as published on the "My Resources" section of Morgan Stanley Today, and, if you are an Access Person, only with your designated manager’s approval.
 This limitation does not apply to equity and credit-linked notes, but it does apply to transactions in the Morgan Stanley Stock Fund in your 401(k) account

 - you may not, under any circumstances, sell short Morgan Stanley securities